commercialhaskell/stack/doc/commands/setup_command.md

             [--ghcjs-boot-options GHCJS_BOOT] [--[no-]ghcjs-boot-clean]
 ~~~

-`stack setup` attempts to install a version of GHC.
+`stack setup` attempts to install a version of GHC and, on Windows, MSYS2.

 By default: